IsaacSchemm/Crowmask/README.md

 When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private `Note` to the "admin actors" defined in its configuration variables and shown on its profile page.
-(Bluesky notifications are also checked every six hours and summarized in a private `Article`.)

 Outgoing activities (like "accept follow" or "create new post") are processed every minute.
 Submissions are updated periodically, ranging from every ten minutes (for submissions less than an hour old) to every 28 days (for those over 28 days old).
 User profile data is updated hourly.

+Crowmask can also use atproto to act as a Bluesky bot, if so configured.
+Bluesky notifications are also checked every six hours and summarized in a private `Note` sent to the admin actors.

 ## Browsing